continuum/active_importer/README.md

 the data file does not interrupt the whole process.
 Instead, errors are notified via some callbacks defined in the importer (see below).

+### Supported formats

+This library currently supports reading from most spreadsheet formats, thanks to the wonderfull [roo](https://github.com/Empact/roo) gem.
+Specifically, the following formats are supported:

+* OpenOffice
+* Excel
+* Google spreadsheets
+* Excelx
+* LibreOffice
+* CSV

+The spreadsheet contents are scanned, row by row, until a row is found that matches the expect header column, which should contain header cells for all the columns declared in the importer.
+If no such row is found, the spreadsheet processing fails without importing any data.

+If the header row is found, data is scanned from the next row on, until the end of the spreadsheet.

 ### Callbacks

 TODO: Document callbacks